CompPhysics/ComputationalPhysics/README.md

 Course participants are expected to have their own laptops/PCs.
 We use _Git_ as version control software and the usage of providers like _GitHub_, _GitLab_ or similar are strongly recommended.

 We will make extensive use of C++ and/or Python as programming language and its myriad of available libraries.
-You will find
-Jupyter notebooks invaluable in your work.
-You can run _R_ codes in the Jupyter/IPython notebooks, with the immediate benefit of visualizing your data.
-You can also use compiled languages like C++, Rust, Julia, Fortran etc if you prefer.
+You can also use compiled languages like Rust, Julia, Fortran etc if you prefer.
+Beware that in case you use Rust or Julia we may not be able to help you properly at the lab.

 If you have Python installed (we strongly recommend Python3) and you feel